dotnet/csharplang/proposals/lambda-improvements.md

 object o2 = x => x;          // error: cannot convert to 'System.Object'; no natural type for 'x => x'
 ```

 The compiler will also treat lambda expressions with natural type as implicitly convertible to `System.Linq.Expressions.Expression` as an expression tree.
-Base classes or interfaces implemented by `System.Linq.Expressions.Expression` are ignored when calculating conversions to expression trees.
+Base classes and interfaces implemented by `System.Linq.Expressions.Expression` are ignored when calculating conversions to expression trees.

 ### Overload resolution
 Overload resolution already prefers binding to a strongly-typed delegate over `System.Delegate`, and prefers binding a lambda expression to a strongly-typed `System.Linq.Expressions.Expression<TDelegate>` over the corresponding strongly-typed delegate `TDelegate`.